test 33

 • Are on paid or unpaid leave (including FMLA, vacation or sick leave, suspension, etc.) as long as you have reasonable expectation that the employee will return to active employment

-The FMLA only applies to employers who meet certain criteria.
-A covered employer is a:
+FMLA regulations only apply to employers who meet certain criteria.
+These employers are:

-• Private-sector employer with 50 or more employees (for at least 20 weeks/year)
+• Private-sector employers with 50 or more employees (for at least 20 weeks/year)

-• Public or private elementary or secondary school, regardless of the number of employees
+• Public or private elementary or secondary schools, regardless of the number of employees

 What Reasons Can an Employee Take FMLA?